pat-123/cab_fare/README.md

 This project is about predicting the fare of a cab ride, given the coordinates of pick/drop off, along with the pickup timestamp

 Few points worth mentioning regarding directory structure:
---train and test dataset is placed under data/raw/ --Processed data is placed under data/processed after computation --Test predictions are available under data/submitted -- *** Methods used in the notebook are placed under utils package --Notebook is present in notebooks folder
+- train and test dataset is placed under data/raw/
+- Processed data is placed under data/processed after computation
+- Test predictions are available under data/submitted
+-  *** Methods used in the notebook are placed under utils package
+- Notebook is present in notebooks folder
---cab_fare is a package which load all initial packages(__init__.py) and sets data file paths under config.py ++ Abstracts the messy paths in the main notebook to here, so that cleaner view can be provided --scripts folder is a placeholder for future purposes
+- cab_fare is a package which load all initial packages(__init__.py) and sets data file paths under config.py ++ Abstracts the messy paths in the main notebook to here, so that cleaner view can be provided
+- scripts folder is a placeholder for future purposes

--- Demonstrated model results with train_test_splits and also KFolds
+-  Demonstrated model results with train_test_splits and also KFolds

--- write a OOPS style framework for running different ML regressor algo on the cleaned data and compare performance and choose the best ML model suited for this model
+- write a OOPS style framework for running different ML regressor algo on the cleaned data and compare performance and choose the best ML model suited for this model

 ---------------------------------------------------
 How to run this?